sonatype/helm3-charts/charts/nexus-iq/README.md

 Note:
  - optional version flag shown.
- - When upgrading from older IQ version, set fixOwner.enabled to true for changing the file ownership to new uid (1000)
+ - When upgrading from IQ versions 1.117 or 1.100, set fixOwner.enabled to true for changing the file ownership.

 ## Uninstalling the Chart